 CLICK HERE to read an article about Lost Lake (includes some great photos).

 The lighter-colored rocks seen in the cliffs around the lake are layers of sandstone . . . part of the Eagle formation, made from sands deposited during the late Cretaceous Period (over 65 million years ago) when the Western Interior Seaway inundated North America.
 Dinosaurs wandered along its shores and coastal plains.
 The Rimrocks of Billings are part of the same formation.
 The dark cliffs and stripes between the sandstones are igneous rocks, formed as magma cooled underground.
 Some molten rock did make it to the surface as lava.
 In fact, many of the mountain ranges in central Montana, including the Highwoods, owe their existence to a time when volcanoes were active in central Montana from 80 to 40 million years ago.
 The Highwood Mountains are what geologists refer to as a volcanic pile (all that is left of a volcano after millions of years of erosion).
 The Bear Paws south of Havre, the Elkhorns south of Helena, and the mountains between Craig and Cascade are some of the other remnants of this period of volcanism.

 About those stripes . . .

-*The most recent ice age started about 100,000 years ago and ended about 12,000 years ago.
-Over the past million years, Earth has experienced an ice age once every 100,000 years.
+*The most recent ice age ended about 10,000 years ago.
+Over the past one million years, Earth has experienced an ice age ABOUT once every 100,000 years.